 Visit our Sandy location during lobby hours to apply.

 What loan payments do I need to make during home construction?

 During construction, you will receive a monthly billing statement based on the amount drawn from your construction loan.
 Interest-only payments are all that are required until construction is completed.
 At that point, we help you roll your new home construction loan into a mortgage with another lender.

 How much of a down payment will I need to begin construction?

 On a new home construction loan, the down payment is tier-based on the dollar amount of the loan.
 At FinWise, we also allow cross-collateralization.
 This lending feature lets you use another loan or property as collateral for securing your new home construction loan.
-In this case, no cash down payment may be required.
+In this case, some cash down payment is still required.

 What documentation do I need to apply for a construction loan?

 Similar to a mortgage, we require asset, liability, and employment documentation with our new home construction loan applications.
 You will also need to provide your home construction plans and specifications, as provided by your home builder.